iangilfillan/mariadb-help_contents/README.md

 - 'run_tests.py' Runs the tests found in the the tests directory and prints the results

 ## Dependencies

-Recent python3 version
+Python 3.10.6 +

-BeautifulSoup4 python library
+BeautifulSoup4 library

-lxml
+lxml library